jafarspalace/Crowdstrike-Falcon-Scripts/README.md

 Some scripts look up the logged in user via explorer.exe process (where necessary), since Falcon runs under "SystemProfile".

 Some scripts also mount a Volume Shadow Copy of the local disk to copy from, to get around locked file issues when pulling certain files like Registry, Web History, etc.

+These scripts are broken out, but can be compiled to run in one go if preferred.